Skip to main content

 Taking Delight in Words: Using Oral Language to Build Young Children’s Vocabularies

 Learn some of the ways that pre-kindergarten through elementary school teachers can enhance the vocabulary development of young children.
-It focuses on teaching words from texts that are read aloud to children and presents activities that help young children make sense of new words.
+The article focuses on teaching words from texts that are read aloud to children and presents activities that help young children make sense of new words.

 On this page: